 Leopard Food Pantry

 The Leopard Food Pantry is managed by the Student Support Specialists in the Student Support Lounge and provides students access to nonperishable food, toiletry items, and grocery store gift cards for fresh goods at no cost.

-Students requiring further food assistance should contact the Student Support Specialists in the Dean of Students Office, DOS@wit.edu, to discuss available resources and support services.
+Individuals requiring further food assistance should contact the Student Support Specialists in the Dean of Students Office at firstname.lastname@example.org to discuss available resources and services.

 WIT Supply Closet

-The Supply Closet is located in Rubenstein Hall, just outside of the Dean of Students Office, and was created for students who need basic office or design supplies.
+The Supply Closet is located in Rubenstein Hall, just outside of the Dean of Students Office's Student Support Lounge, and was created for students who need basic class or design supplies.

-Supply requests can be made by completing this submission form and we our staff will work to coordinate the pick-up/delivery accordingly.
+Requests can also be made online by completing this submission form and our staff will work to coordinate the pick-up/delivery accordingly.

 If you have questions about the supply closet, or have a specific request, please reach out via email to Student Support Specialist Jesse Correia, firstname.lastname@example.org.

-WITwear is a clothes-borrowing program where students can borrow professional attire for up to one week for events where they want to look and feel their best.
-Traditionally, students access WITwear for use in interviews and recruitment events (like the CO-OP + CAREER Fair), but many also borrow clothing for any Wentworth related event, such as an Accelerate or EPIC presentation, attendance at a conference and/or a Wentworth-sponsored social event.
+WITwear is a FREE clothes-borrowing program where students can borrow professional attire for up to one week for events where they want to look and feel their best.
+Traditionally, students access WITwear for use in interviews and recruitment events (like the CO-OP + CAREER Fair), but many also borrow clothing for presentations (class or Accelerate/ EPIC presentations), attendance at a conference, and Wentworth-sponsored social events.